CoreVF/CoreVF/README.md

 [![website](https://img.shields.io/badge/Website-46a2f1.svg?&style=flat-square&logo=Google-Chrome&logoColor=white&link=https://discord.com/invite/QK9CuBbeXh)](https://discord.com/invite/QK9CuBbeXh)
 ![](https://komarev.com/ghpvc/?username=FAXES&label=Views)

 *Hi, I'm Core, a Passionate FiveM Developer located in California, mainly working on Promotional Videos and Scripts.
 I have previously worked on FiveM Resources, Advertisments, Documents, and many more.
 I've been in the programming world since 2019 and have fully self taught myself from various resources online.
-I love to code and it's a passion turned into Busniess called [CoreVFX][discord] which I currently operate.*
+I love to code and it's a passion turned into Busniess called CoreVFX which I currently operate.*

 *Feel free to shoot me a follow or star some repositories!*